DustinHendrickson/mod-city-siege/README.md

 Overview
 --------
-The City Siege. **Spawn Phase:**
-   Enemy forces spawn at the configured spawn location (set via SpawnX/Y/Z for each city) in tight circular formation:
-   - Minions: 30 yards from spawn point (outermost ring)
-   - Elites: 21 yards (70% radius)
-   - Mini-bosses: 15 yards (50% radius)
-   - Leaders: 10 yards (center, leading the formation) for AzerothCore adds dynamic, timed siege events to all major cities in World of Warcraft.
+The City Siege module for AzerothCore adds dynamic, timed siege events to all major cities in World of Warcraft.
 On a random, configurable timer, opposing faction forces assault a major city, spawning enemy units outside the city limits who march toward the city leader while engaging defenders.
 Enemy forces spawn at the city outskirts and use AI pathfinding to march into the city, attacking the faction leader as their primary objective.
 Defenders must protect their city leaders or face defeat.
-Successful defense is rewarded with honor and gold.
+Successful defense is rewarded with honor and gold scaled by player level.
 This module creates exciting world events that encourage player participation in defending their cities and creates a more dynamic, living world experience.

 Features
 --------